 This is the final mandatory reading course based on JCCC assessment scores, and successful completion of this course (defined as a grade of "C" or higher) is required to exit the assessment mandated sequence of reading courses.
 It is designed for students who need to improve their understanding of written expression.
 The focus of the course is on higher-level comprehension and vocabulary skills.
 Students use news articles and other materials to apply and practice skills learned in the class and to provide a background for written assignments.
 This course does not fulfill degree requirements.
 3 hrs./wk.

-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$2 to \$5.
+Associated Costs: These are additional (out-of-pocket) expense considerations that students should expect in addition to the course tuition, fees, and textbooks. \$2 to \$5.